gazelle51/expressjs-boilerplate/README.md

 #### Example routes and functions

-This project includes some examples of API routes and custom functions that are used by the routes.
+This project includes some examples of API routes and custom functions that are used by those routes.
 These examples show you how you can structure your own routes and functions.

 The example routes can be found in `routes/` and the example functions can be found in `services/`, there are also other functions in `utils/` but these are used by the app as utilities.
-Remember when you create a route, you need to tell your Express app to use it, this is done in the `Set up Express framework` section of the `server` file.
+Remember when you create a route, you need to tell your Express app to use it, this is done in the "Set up Express framework" section of the `server` file.

-When you write your own functions, each function must be exported (using named and default exports) so that it can be used by other parts of the application.
+When you write your own functions, each function must be exported (using named or default exports) so that it can be used by other parts of the application.
 You can have multiple named exports (`export ...`) in a file.
 To import these in another file import the specific exports you want in an object.

 ```JavaScript
 // Import specific named exports from services/exampleFunctions